Rajka is an American Board Certified Family Physician with over 14 years of clinical experience. She also runs a blog, Expat Doctor Mom.

 A: I think things here have been one way for so long that change is difficult to implement.

 Q: Did a relocation company help you with your move?

 A: We only moved 11 boxes, mostly of children’s items.
-My husband’s company arranged the boxes to be moved.
+My husband’s company arranged for the boxes to be moved.

 Family and children